About

 cd /efi/EFI/refind

-cd themes
+mkdir themes && cd themes

 git clone https://github.com/catppuccin/refind.git catppuccin

-nano refind.conf
+nano catppuccin/mocha.conf

 menuentry "Arch Linux" {